sigopt/sigopt-examples/random-forest/README.md

 # SigOpt Random Forest Example

 This example tunes a random forest using SigOpt on the open IRIS dataset.
+Scroll down to find your language!

 ## Python
 Add your SigOpt [API token](https://sigopt.com/docs/overview/authentication) in line 16 of `random_forest.py`, then run the following code in a terminal to install dependencies and execute the script: